Smartling/SmartlingHelp/_v2endpoints/context/create-bindings.md

 Link context images with the strings they contain.
 The binding tells Smartling which context images to show translators for which strings.

 A maximum of 100 bindings can be created per request.
-A request with more than 100 items will return a `400` response.
+A request with more than 100 items will return a `400` response indicating validation error.